When your dog starts to exhibit unusual behavior or seems under the weather, you may wonder if there is something wrong with him or her.

 - Your dog is excessively thirsty.

 - Your dog has a seizure and has not been treated in the past for them.
 If they have seen a doctor before about it, still let your vet know that it has happened again.
+Any seizures lasting longer than 5 minutes, or 2 seizures in <24 hours is a medical emergency.

 - Sudden weight loss.